Best LLM for Local Deployment (2026)

 Best for: Edge devices, IoT, applications requiring minimal hardware

-For applications that truly cannot rely on GPU infrastructure — embedded systems, edge devices, mobile applications — Phi-3 is the only viable frontier-quality option.
+For applications that truly cannot rely on heavy GPU infrastructure — embedded systems, edge devices, mobile applications — the Phi-4 family remains the strongest option in this weight class.

 Download from HuggingFace →